 The Surcharge carries with it several stipulations:

 With the Cash Discount program, these limitations are not in place, as you are not implementing an additional fee for accepting a credit card, you are providing a discount for those who pay with cash.
-This is a clear distinction, and one that Visa, Mastercard, and the courts have agreed upon:
+This is a clear distinction.

 As Mitchell Katz, spokesman for the Federal Trade Commission, said in May of 2011: The Dodd-Frank law prohibits a payment card network such as Visa “from inhibiting the ability of anyone to provide a discount for payment by cash, checks, debit cards, or credit cards,” said Katz.
 “Neither surcharging, nor a cash discount is illegal.”